Michael Lerner (rabbi): Awards and honors

 While at the Seminary, Lerner was elected national president of Atid, the college organization of the United Synagogue of America.
-Lerner was chosen by Utne Reader in 1995 as one of the world's "100 top visionaries" along with Vaclav Havel and Noam Chomsky.
+Lerner was chosen by Utne Reader in 1995 as one of the world's "100 top visionaries" along with Václav Havel and Noam Chomsky.
 In 2005 Lerner received the Gandhi, King, Ikeda Community Builders Prize from Morehouse College in Atlanta in recognition of his work in forging a "progressive middle path that is both pro-Israel and pro-Palestine" in his book Healing Israel/Palestine and in his writing in Tikkun magazine.
 Tikkun magazine, which Lerner continues to edit, received from the mainstream media organization RNA The Religion Newswriters Association, the "Best Magazine of the Year" Award in both 2014 and 2015.

-Television appearances

-Lerner was a guest on Larry King Live several times.
-On March 5, 2006, he discussed his book, The Left Hand of God, on C-SPAN.
-Lerner was part of a panel of religious leaders on Meet the Press with Tim Russert on April 16, 2006.
-He was interviewed on Jewish reactions to the Christian Zionist movement of right-wing evangelical pastor John Hagee on the Bill Moyers PBS show on October 7, 2007.
+Personal life, illness and death